Programme website: Cultural Studies

 This programme is an ideal stepping stone towards advanced study in cultural studies and any related field.
 This in itself could lead to an ongoing academic career, or a role in education.
 You may otherwise take the critical, analytical, interpretive and representational skills and apply them in almost any professional setting.

-A UK 2:1 honours degree, or its international equivalent.
-Multidisciplinary and comparative approaches are key aspects of cultural studies and we therefore welcome students coming from a variety of academic backgrounds, for example urban studies, film studies, cultural geography, anthropology, architecture, art or art history.
+A UK 2:1 honours degree, or its international equivalent, in a relevant subject such as urban studies, film studies, cultural geography, anthropology, architecture, art or art history.

 Check whether your international qualifications meet our general entry requirements: